BBMRI.at partner Biobank Graz puts new focus on pediatrics

 ICs can be withdrawn anytime without specification of reasons.
 The IC of minors automatically expires when they turn 18 years old and must be renewed with an adult IC to enable further use of the specimens.

-Watch this video to learn about and the importance of biobanks for medical research and the development of new therapies in pediatrics.
+Watch this video to learn about the importance of biobanks for medical research and the development of new therapies in pediatrics.